artefactual/archivematica-docs/admin-manual/installation/installation.rst

 Some repositories need to be installed in order to fulfill the installation procedure:

-* Extra packages for enterprise linux
+* Extra packages for enterprise Linux

 .. code:: bash